alpinezx/searxng-plus/LM_STUDIO_MCP.md

 ## Connect SearXNG to LM Studio

-The setup script can generate your `mcp.json` automatically at the end of the install — just say yes when prompted.
-It will ask whether LM Studio is running on the same machine as SearXNG or on a different device on the network, and write the correct URL for you.
+The setup script generates your `mcp.json` automatically at the end of the install — just say yes when prompted.
+It will ask whether LM Studio is running on the same machine as SearXNG or on a different device, and write the correct URL automatically.
+No manual IP entry needed.

 To configure it manually, use whichever option matches your setup.